emer/axon/examples/boa/README.md

 # TODO

+* need actual BG gated maint dynamics -- do it in PT or a separate maint layer?

+* not clear if Matrix can detect body state * US conjunction -- need some special match case for that?

 Steps:

 1. add BLA, OFC with pool-based drive separations -- and OFC has high inhibition, requiring both drive and BLA input to get over threshold..